Repetitive Penrose process in Kerr-de Sitter black holes: Abstract

 \section{Abstract}

 {Recently, references \cite{8,4} found that the repetitive Penrose process cannot extract all the extractable rotational energy of a Kerr black hole, and reference \cite{5} found that the repetitive electric Penrose process cannot extract all the electrical energy of a Reissner-Nordström (RN) black hole.
-This suggests that a law analogous to the third law of thermodynamics exists for the repetitive Penrose process.
 In this paper, we intend to study the repetitive Penrose process in the Kerr-de Sitter (Kerr-dS) black hole.
 We will explore influences of the cosmological parameter on the repetitive Penrose process.
-The results show that, in addition to a similar third law of thermodynamics, the Kerr-dS black hole yields a higher energy return on investment (EROI) and single-extraction energy capability compared to the Kerr black hole.
+The results show that, apart from the comparable features documented earlier, the Kerr-dS black hole yields a higher energy return on investment (EROI) and single-extraction energy capability compared to the Kerr black hole.
 Specifically, the larger the cosmological parameter, the stronger the EROI and the single-extraction energy capability.
 Furthermore, we also find that at a lower decay radius, the Kerr black hole exhibits a higher energy utilization efficiency (EUE) and more extracted energy after the repetitive Penrose process is completed.
 However, at a higher decay radius, the situation is reversed, i.e., the Kerr-dS black hole exhibits a higher EUE and more extracted energy, which is due to the existence of stopping condition of the iteration. }